jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/trends-2020-ii/index.md

-In line with these posts about trends, we predict [continuous hacking](../../services/continuous-hacking/) will grow in 2020 as it delivers more value to organizations.
+In line with these posts about trends, we predict [continuous hacking](../../services/continuous-hacking/) will grow in 2020 as it delivers more value to organizations and enables them to implement [DevSecOps](../../solutions/devsecops/).
 We have evidence that customers continuously testing the robustness of their software and IT infrastructure do find more weaknesses and achieve a higher rate of fixes.
 To know more about this, check our **"State of Attacks" 2020